pyrsmk/Chernozem/README.markdown

 Serialization
 -------------

 By default, closures cannot be serialized.
 Since Chernozem is a raw material, we've chosen to implement it.
-But, in order to use serialization, you __must__ include the functions.php file, which contains the serialize functions for closures.
+But, in order to use serialization, you __must__ include the serialize.php file, which contains the serialize functions for closures.
+This file is hosted at https://github.com/pyrsmk/LumyFunctions.